U.S. Air Force F-35 Lightning II makes historic first on highway in Finland

 |Downloads:

-This work, U.S. Air Force F-35 Lightning II makes historic first on highway in Finland [Image 3 of 3], by A1C Tabatha Chapman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force F-35 Lightning II makes historic first on highway in Finland, by SGT Scyrrus Corregidor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.